designstem/projects/algorithms/index.md

 ## “ProtoHouse”
 *by SoftKill*

-Softkill Design has recently completed “ProtoHouse”, a prototype for the first 3D printed house, that has the same structure as human bones.
+Softkill Design has recently completed “ProtoHouse,” a prototype for the first 3D printed house, that has the same structure as human bones.

 The ProtoHouse project was developed in the Architectural Association School's Design Research Lab within the 'behavioral matter' studio of Robert Stuart-Smith.
-The project investigated the architectural potential of the latest Selective Laser Sintering technologies, testing the boundaries of large scale 3D printing.
+The project investigated the developmental potential of the latest Selective Laser Sintering technologies, testing the boundaries of large scale 3D printing.
 The designing was done with computer algorithms that micro-organize the printed material itself.

 <f-link to="http://protohouse.tumblr.com/">protohouse.tumblr.com</f-link>